Mathematics Mastery is an innovative maths teaching framework, supporting schools, students and teachers to be successful at maths.

 None of these are rocket science, but the challenge is to ensure they integrate into every lesson and are applied systematically throughout.
 Transitioning to fewer topics can feel like slowing down, but by adopting to a cumulative approach, pupils continually build on the knowledge they have already mastered, focusing heavily on solving problems to deepen and reinforce their understanding.

 The lesson-guides are in 6 parts.
 This allows for cumulative, scaffolded learning where assessment is crucially feeding in to subsequent segments.
 Pupils are ‘doing’ straight away and no time is wasted.

-For more any more information speak to Miss Ward
+For any more information please speak to Mrs Travers.

 - Year 4 Mastery PoS 2018 19 (0.45 MB)